To be eligible for the English 314 test-out exam, you

 - must be taking the test-out exam for the first time (university policy prevents repeats)

 The English 314 test-out exam has three parts.
-Part One asks you to revise a technical report based on data provided to you.
-Part Two requires a critique of a report on features such as organization, style, audience awareness, tone, and correctness.
-Part Three consists of 40 multiple-choice questions.
+Part One consists of 40 multiple-choice questions.
+Part Two asks you to revise a technical report based on data provided to you.
+Part Three requires a critique of a report on features such as organization, style, audience awareness, tone, and correctness.

 You will take the exam at the Online Testing Center computer lab, 2552 Gilman, and you will receive a maximum of three hours to respond to the exam prompts.

-To access the exam at the Online Testing Center computer lab, you will log in to Blackboard with your Iowa State NET-ID and your password.
-You will use Microsoft Word to complete the exam.
-You’ll save the exam as one Word file and upload it to Blackboard.
-You must submit the exam (i.e., upload it to Blackboard) before the end of the three-hour time frame or the lab closing time, whichever comes first.
+To access the exam at the Online Testing Center computer lab, you will log in to Canvas with your Iowa State NET-ID and your password.
+You must submit the exam before the end of the three-hour time frame or the lab closing time, whichever comes first.

 For further information on the Online Testing Center hours and rules at 2552 Gilman, please go to http://www.testcenter.iastate.edu/2552-gilman/.

-If you are asking for accommodated testing arrangements, please contact Student Disability Resources (1076 Student Services Building).
-Phone 515-294-7220 to schedule a meeting and request a SAAR (Student Academic Accommodation Request form).
-The completed SAAR and registration forms must be dropped off at the Student Counseling Service receptionist desk, Student Services Building, 3rd floor, by no later than noon on the Wednesday before the test.
+If you are asking for accommodated testing arrangements, please contact Student Accessibility Services (1076 Student Services Building).
+Phone 515-294-7220 to schedule a meeting and request a notification letter.
+The completed notification letter must be dropped off to Deanna Stumbo, English Department, 229 Ross Hall, by no later than noon on Wednesday, August 29, 2018.

 If you wish to review, you may consult the following source: